JD-Jaramillo/Ghastly-Grin/README.md

 # Ghastly-Grin
-A MERN stack application that lets the user create a user or login and then select a card from either a stack of cards called in from the Cards Against Humanity API or from a stack of cards that they created.
+A MERN stack application that lets the user create a user or login and then select from either a stack of cards called in from the Cards Against Humanity API or from the greatest cohort stack, with the host having the option of creating additional cards as well.

 ## Table of Contents